adamchristiansen/vivado-scripts/README.md

   can accept the following options:
     - `-b` is the path to the Vivado binary to use
     - `-r` is the path to the repository root
+    - `-w` is the path to the SDK workspace
     - `-x` is the path to the XPR file to use
     - `-v` is the version number of the Vivado binary
+    - `-n` disables hardware handoff
     - `-h` shows help information for this subcommand Note that sources do not need to be added local to a Vivado project in order to be detected by this script.